Tomires/thesis/battle.md

 #### Challenges

 Picks two random entries from the list of available challenges and afterwards keeps track of their status (in progress, successfully completed, failed).
-Due to the need to incorporate hooks into other scripts, the challenge list is hardcoded and therefore doesn't depend on an external data structure.
+Due to the need to incorporate hooks into other scripts, the challenge list is hard coded and therefore doesn't depend on an external data structure.

 #### Spell